-Hurricane Names 2024-2028
+Hurricane Names 2025-2029

 Have you ever wondered how a hurricane gets its name?
 The National Hurricane Center actually does not name tropical storms and hurricanes.
 Instead, the names are established by the World Meteorological Organization and then rotated every six years.
 If a storm is too deadly or costly, the name will be retired.
-If all names in a season are used up, then a supplemental list of new names will be used.
+If all names in a season are used up, then a supplemental list of new names will be used instead of the Greek alphabet.